-Figure 7: Normalized resistance $Re(z_r)$ (left) and reactance $Im(z_r)$ (right) for the Hersh Helmholtz resonator configuration at three SPLs - (-) 120 dB, (-) 130 dB, (--) 140 dB: obtained from (-+-) incompressible method, (---) compressible method, and (-) experimental data from Hersh.14 is expected as the volume of the orifice is not considerably modified by the micro-chamfering and therefore the reactance, related to the inertial effects, is not altered.
-The geometrical modification at the orifice edges does not influence the flow path, producing no change for the pressure drop and therefore no change in the resistance either.
-In the nonlinear regime, one can observe from Fig. 8 that even small micro-rounded edges can affect significantly the predicted resistance values.
+Figure 8 shows the impact of microrounded edges on the impedance for both linear and nonlinear regimes.
+In the linear regime, the microrounded edges affect neither the determined resistance nor reactance.
+This is expected as the volume of the orifice is not considerably modified by the microchamfering and therefore the reactance, related to the inertial effects, is not altered.
+The geometrical modification at the orifice edges does not influence the flowpath, producing no change for the pressure drop and therefore no change in the resistance, either.
+In the nonlinear regime, one can observe from Fig. 8 that even small microrounded edges can affect significantly the predicted resistance values.
 Results for two different rounded edge radii are shown, $R_f = 40 \,\mu\text{m}$ and $R_f = 80 \,\mu\text{m}$, respectively.
-These radii represent 1% and 2% of the orifice thickness.
-From those observations, accounting for rounded edges tends to decrease the resistance.
-The extent of this change seems however to not fully explain the observed discrepancies in resistance between numerical and experimental approaches.
+These radii represent 1 and 2% of the orifice thickness.
+From those observations, accounting for rounded edges tends to decrease the resistance, delivering a better agreement with the experimental results.
+After consideration of the rounded edge radius for the actual test sample, which is found to be close to 80 μm , the extent of this change for the present case seems, however, to not fully explain the observed discrepancies in resistance between the numerical and experimental approaches.
+A rounded edge radius lager than 120 μm would indeed be required in the simulations to equal the experimental resonance peak in resistance.
 No impact on the reactance can be noticed.
 Additional flow computations have shown that the impact of rounded edges on the impedance is captured in a similar manner for both compressible and incompressible cases, for both rounded edges and straight chamfer situations.
-The actual micro-scale geometry does not change significantly the results.
-V. Conclusions A method to characterize numerically the aero-acoustic behavior of Helmholtz resonators without mean flow has been investigated.
-Both linear and nonlinear regimes have been studied.
-A procedure to assess the present methodology, by ensuring the same velocities in the orifice, is described in this paper.
-The impedance values obtained with the incompressible CFD simulation of the orifice combined with an analytical backing volume model are in good agreement with results from a compressible simulation of a complete resonator.
-The numerical results for the resistance in the nonlinear regime show a systematic over-prediction with respect to experimental data.
-The impact of micro-rounded edges on the estimated impedance has been investigated, and was deemed insufficient to explain the discrepancies completely.
-The presented approach has shown, nevertheless, to give satisfying results for the acoustic impedance of Helmholtz resonators.
-It is an alternative for the study of the nonlinear regime of such acoustic damping systems.
-The proposed methodology can be applied for the study of both linear and nonlinear regimes of Helmholtz resonator with commercial CFD software with moderate computational costs.
-One of the most significant advantages of this methodology is that it does not rely on the reflection coefficient to estimate the impedance (as in experiments or compressible simulations) and instead the impedance is directly computed
+The actual microscale geometry does not change the results significantly.